SashaKalgin/Documentation/Android Documentation/API Guide - Android.md

 **Return a value:** no result.

 ### onSpeakerStateChange
-The method allows to receive an event listener, that speaker status has been changed.
+The method allows to receive the event listener, that speaker status has been changed.

 **Gets a parameters list:**